googlearchive/instantbuy-sample-csharp/README.md

 Step 3: Set up & run the project in Visual Studio
 --------------------------------------------
  1. Open the Solution file instantbuy-sample-csharp.sln, and the project will open in Visual Studio.
- 2. Click Project &gt; Enable NuGet Package Restore &gt; answer Yes in the dialog.
+ 2. Click __Project &gt; Enable NuGet Package Restore &gt;__ answer Yes in the dialog.
- 3. Right-click on the instantbuy-sample-csharp project and selct Manage NuGet Packages.
+ 3. Right-click on the instantbuy-sample-csharp project and select Manage NuGet Packages.
- 4. Click __Restore__ on the Manage NuGet Packages window.
+ 4. Click __Restore__ on the __Manage NuGet Packages__ window.
 This will install the necessary packages.
  5. Close and try to build the project.
 The project should build successfully.
  6. Run the project by pressing the F5 key.
 This should bring up the Default.cshtml in a browser.